What Are the Benefits of Trademark Registration?

 1. You legally own the mark

 A federal trademark registration provides the owner with a legal presumption of ownership.
-This includes the exclusive rights to use the mark nationwide on or in connection with the goods and services listed in the registration.
+This includes the exclusive right to use the mark nationwide on or in connection with the goods or services listed in the registration.

-In plain English, this means that you would have the legal recourse to bar or stop your competitors from using your trademark.
-Additionally, you can also prevent them from using anything that can be considered confusingly similar to your mark.
+In plain English, this means that you would have the legal recourse to bar or stop your competitors from using your business name or trademark.
+Additionally, you can also prevent them from using anything that can be considered a similar trademark.
 With full legal ownership rights in hand, you can control what gets associated with your mark.

 If a competing business uses your trade name, there’s not much you can do about it.
-A trade name grants you only the rights to use the name in documents and as business identification.
+A trade name grants you only the right to use the mark in documents and as business identification.
 You might be able to take action at the state level, but that becomes complicated if the competing business hails from a different state.

 3. Your trademark will appear in searches

 Before a company can apply for a trademark, it must first conduct a trademark search using the United States Patent and Trademark Office (USPTO) database.
-If a company wishes to file a trademark that you already own they will see it in a database search.
+If a company wishes to trademark with the USPTO a mark that you already own as the registered trademark owner, they will see it in a database search.
 This should save both of you some legal hassle.

 Since the USPTO database is publicly accessible, companies cannot claim ignorance of your trademark ownership.
 Again, this can help save you on the costs of potentially defending your trademark rights against infringers.